The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 If the highest card is the same, the next highest card will play, regardless of suits and any other details of the hand.

-Poker is a game of odds and probabilities, and knowing what the probability is of different outcomes is an essential part of the game.
+Poker is a game of odds and probabilities, and understanding the probability of different outcomes is an essential part of the game.

 In total, there are 169 different starting hands and 1,326 starting card combinations in poker, with as many as 2,598,960 possible five-card combinations out there.

-Of your starting hands, 5.8% will be pocket pairs, about 23.5% will be suited, and all the others will be neither paired nor suited.
+Of your starting hands, 5.8% will be pocket pairs, approximately 23.5% will be suited, and the remaining hands will be neither paired nor suited.

 But what are the odds of making specific poker hands by the river, and how likely are you to make a royal flush, quads, or a full house?
 Let’s find out!